-Orthodox Easter is often thought to be one of the most important holidays included in the Grecian calendar.
+Orthodox Easter is considered to be one of the most important holiday on the Greek calendar.
 Commemorating not only the crucifixion and resurrection, Easter is considered to mark the passing of winter to spring.

 |16 Apr||Sun||Orthodox Easter Sunday|

 |17 Apr||Mon||Orthodox Easter Monday|

 |2024||3 May||Fri||Orthodox Good Friday|

 In Greece, Orthodox Easter is celebrated with an entire week of festivities – aptly titled The Holy Week – with Good Friday, Easter Sunday, and Easter Monday being celebrated as public holidays.
 The date of Easter here is calculated using a modified Julian calendar versus the Gregorian calendar observed by the Christians and countries in the west.

 Good Friday is considered to be a sacred day in Greece.
 Traditionally, the day starts out with local girls and women decorating a replica (or “epitaph”) of Christ’s funeral bier with flowers.
 This is then marched through the streets of the villages or neighbourhoods in the city following an evening mass entitled “The Epitaph Mass.”

 Encompassed in the epitaph circumambulation are multiple choruses and bands.
 There are some areas in Greece that add a twist to the ceremony by burning effigies of Judas Iscariot.
 You can find these celebrations in areas such as Crete.
 Good Friday is recognised as a mournful day in which flags in homes and businesses around the country are set to half-mask in remembrance.